Power of Attorney (POA) Form

 PDF

-A Power of Attorney is a legal document between a principal and an agent granting authority to act on the principal’s behalf.
-It is used to manage financial, medical, or legal matters when the principal is unavailable or incapacitated.
+A power of attorney form is a legal document between a principal and an agent that gives the agent authority to act on the principal’s behalf.
+It is used to let another person handle financial, property, business, legal, or personal matters within the powers the principal chooses.

 Power of Attorney (POA) Page 1